LBags65/SMDB/README.md

 ## Running the SMDB UI

 The SMDB UI was made through a Shiny App in R 4.4.2.
 The following sections describe how to setup the Shiny App locally in RStudio.
-All code is available in ()
+All code is available in [app.R](app.R)

 ### 1. Load in libraries
 ````r